 The opioid epidemic, by all metrics, is a tried-and-true epidemic.
 In Canada, 8,000 people died from opioid overdoses from January 2016 to March 2018.
 In the U.S., nearly 49,000 people have died from opioid overdoses in 2017 alone, accounting for nearly 70 percent of all drug overdose deaths in America last year.

-In response to the crisis, regulators and medical associations have tightened restrictions on opioid prescriptions.
+As a response to the crisis, regulators and medical associations are tightening restrictions on opioid prescriptions.
 These new restrictions go across the board, from the heavy-duty pills like oxycontin or morphine to less potent ones like Percocet or Vicodin.
 And by tightening restrictions, patients can often be left in the cold – or worse – treated like addicts, whether they actually are or not.

 Opioid Shaming: The New Epidemic

 Unfortunately, opioid addiction carries a massive stigma, regardless of a patient’s need.
 The stigma existed for as long as opium – the plant where opioids come from – was first consumed by ancient humans.
 Yet things got much worse in 2016, when the CDC issued new guidelines discouraging doctors from prescribing opioids.

 Tennessee resident, Brigette Rewick, told the Tennessean last year that, “I am almost afraid to go to the doctor sometimes to say I have pain.
 Because I don’t want be seen as a pill seeker.”

 Rewick suffers from avascular necrosis and systemic lupus.
 Her bone tissue is dying, and the pain that comes with it is utterly debilitating.

 The same shameful sentiment was written about by Maia Szalavitz a year earlier in The Guardian.
 Szalavitz recounted a story where her doctor questioned her about a Tramadol prescription.
 “You need this every night?” her doctor asked with suspicion.